 *2 High-stress Employees were evaluated based on the average score of "mental and physical stress response," "work stress factors," and "support from surroundings" converted into a five-point evaluation.
 (National average is 10%)

 *3 Work engagement is an indicator of how employees are energized, proud of their work, and enthusiastic about their work.
 Scores given to each answer to the following question are as follows: "I feel full of vitality when I work" and "I feel proud of my work": Yes = 4 points, Almost Yes = 3 points, Somewhat different = 2 points, different = 1.
 The score shown above is calculated based on the average score of all examinees.
 (National average is 2.5 points)

 - Holding Harassment Prevention Seminar (for all employees)

 - Ensuring employees to take 5 days annual paid leave at least.

 【Average days annual paid leave taken】

 ※7 days vacation is non-statutory leave available up to 7 days in a fiscal year.

-As a result of such initiatives, the Company was recognized as a "2020 Certified Health & Productivity Management Outstanding Organization" for the fourth time and 3 years in a row, under the Certified Health & Productivity Management Outstanding Organizations Recognition Program, conducted jointly by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi, to honor companies that practice good health management.
+As a result of the above initiatives, we have been recognized as a "2020 Certified Health & Productivity Management Outstanding Organization" for the fourth time and 3 years in a row, under the Certified Health and Productivity Management Organization Recognition Program designed and promoted by the Japan's Ministry of Economy, Trade and Industry (METI) , jointly with the Nippon Kenko Kaigi, to honor companies that practice good health management.